ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 All the available Concise Bill Of Material (CoBOMs) tags are then collected from the selected CoRIMs.

-The verifier MUST check each CoBOM to see whether it can be activated.
-The verifier MUST activate all tags referenced by an activated CoBOM.
+The verifier MUST activate all tags referenced by a CoBOM.

 After the verifier has processed all CoBOMs it MUST discard any tags which have not been activated by a CoBOM.